phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 the magnitude (and therefore the needle opacity) is scaled to provide a better "look" for the visualization.
 See `FieldNode.normalizeMagnitude`.

+`CoilNode` is the visualization of a coil, used for both the electromagnet coil and pickup coil.
+To simulate objects passing "through" the coil,` CoilNode` consists of two layers, referred to as the foreground and background.

 `ElectronsNode` renders all Electrons efficiently using scenery `Sprites`.
 Two instances of `ElectronsNode` are required, for foreground and background layers of a coil.
+As current flow in a coil, electrons move between the foreground and background layers of the coil.

+The Java version implemented collision detection, so that some (but not all) objects collided with a coil.
+The HTML5 version takes a more consistent approach, has no collision detection, and allows all object to magically pass through the coil.

 ## Sound